top of page

 We can’t wait to celebrate with you in beautiful San Miguel de Allende.
 This page includes all the practical details you’ll need to plan your trip and make the most of the weekend.

 We know it’s no small thing to travel for a destination wedding, and we’re truly grateful to everyone making the journey.
-Our hope is to make it more than worth it: incredible food, vibrant culture, beautiful surroundings, and a few unforgettable days spent with people we love in one of the most special places in Mexico.
+Get ready for incredible food, vibrant culture, beautiful surroundings, and a few unforgettable days in one of the most special places in Mexico.

 WC SMA_edited_edited_edited_edited.png